If you’re shopping for identity theft protection, you should look at Aura first.

 Finally, we find a category where LifeLock comes out on top.

 LifeLock offers a couples and family version for each of their three pricing tiers (standard, advantage, and ultimate).
 The couples option covers two adults.
 The family option covers two adults and up to five kids.

-For the children on the plan, LifeLock is mainly monitoring their social security numbers but also offers credit file alerts.
+For the children on the plan, LifeLock mainly monitors their social security numbers but also offers credit file alerts.

 What I like about LifeLock is that its family plans are straightforward and transparent.
 You know exactly what you’re getting, and the increase in price is reasonable.

 With IdentityForce, family plans are a bit murky.

 They exist, but you have to call their sales department for pricing and coverage information.
 And while their sales team knows their stuff, I’m not a big fan of talking to sales reps.
 Plus, anyone with kids knows they hardly have time for a lengthy phone call about identity protection.

 If IdentityForce standardized its family plan options, it would come out ahead of LifeLock.
 That’s because IdentityForce offers ChildWatch.

 ChildWatch is a comprehensive service that protects your child’s identity in full.
 It also has some unique features, like social media monitoring.